zx80/flask-simple-auth/README.md

 ## TODO

-Features
- - better control which schemes are attempted?
- - should it be a full wrapper around Flask?

 Implementation
- - should it be an object instead of a flat module?
- - expand tests
+ - token caching (especially for expensive jwt checks)?
- - token caching? how to deal with expiration?
+ - how to deal with expiration?
+ - cleanup unused features?